Geography of Taiwan: Flora and fauna

+Taiwan has 65 species of fireflies, the third highest density after Jamaica and Costa Rica.
+Fireflies are protected and their numbers are increasing, but they are threatened by climate change in the long term.

-Nine national parks in Taiwan showcase the diverse terrain, flora and fauna of the archipelago.
+Nine national parks in Taiwan showcase the archipelago's diverse terrain, flora and fauna.
 Kenting National Park on the southern tip of Taiwan contains uplifted coral reefs, moist tropical forest and marine ecosystems.
-Yushan National Park has alpine terrain, mountain ecology, forest types that vary with altitude, and remains of ancient road.
+Yushan National Park has alpine terrain, mountain ecology, forest types that vary with altitude, and remains of ancient roads.
 Yangmingshan National Park has volcanic geology, hot springs, waterfalls, and forest.
-Taroko National Park has marble canyon, cliff, and fold mountains.
+Taroko National Park has a marble canyon, cliff, and fold mountains.
 Shei-Pa National Park has alpine ecosystems, geological terrain, and valley streams.
 Kinmen National Park has lakes, wetlands, coastal topography, flora and fauna-shaped island.
-Dongsha Atoll National Park has the Pratas reef atolls for integrity, a unique marine ecology, biodiversity, and is a key habitat for the marine resources of the South China Sea and Taiwan Strait.
+Dongsha Atoll National Park has the Pratas reef atolls for integrity, a unique marine ecology, and biodiversity, and is a key habitat for the marine resources of the South China Sea and Taiwan Strait.

 Natural resources

 Natural resources on the islands include small deposits of gold, copper, coal, natural gas, limestone, marble, and asbestos.
 The island is 55% forest and woodland (mostly on the mountains) and 24% arable land (mostly on the plains), with 15% going to other purposes.
 5% is permanent pasture and 1% is permanent crops.

 Because of the intensive exploitation throughout Taiwan's pre-modern and modern history, the island's mineral resources (e.g. coal, gold, marble), as well as wild animal reserves (e.g. deer), have been virtually exhausted.
 Moreover, much of Taiwan's forestry resources, especially firs were harvested during Japanese rule for the construction of shrines and have only recovered slightly since then.
 To this day, forests do not contribute to significant timber production mainly because of concerns about production costs and environmental regulations.